 I describe myself as ‘an artist and purveyor of obsessive projects’ for reasons that will quickly become apparent if you check out my gallery pages.

-I am prone to obsessive art projects that take years.
+I am prone to all-consuming art projects that take years to complete.
 My family likes to say that I’m never happy unless I’m doing something until my fingers fall off.
 This has never actually happened but when I was tying thousands of knots in string I did get some nasty blisters.

 During 2011, I nearly drove myself insane doing a year-long project called 365 Jars, where I released an art jar into the wild (almost) every day.
 It was basically a cunning excuse to get myself out for a daily walk.
 I’m sneaky like that.
 Resolutions?
 Pah – art projects are the way to get things done.

 I’m currently sticking pins through a huge bit of fabric, cutting holes in an old blanket, taking courses in ceramics and noodling about in the studio with matchboxes.
 I also do a lot of drawing.
 Fortunately for all concerned, drawing is usually quicker.
 Apart from 2007, when I spent an entire year drawing on envelopes.

 Unfortunately I have ME/CFS, which seriously impacts my life and my art career.

 When I’m not making art or bedridden with my illness, I bimble around the place reading, knitting, gardening, having fun with my delightful husband or texting my grown-up son.
 I used to be the President of Hebden Bridge Women’s Institute and I’m still a member.
 I also spend far too much time on Twitter, which is a great place to get to know me better.

 Anyway, here’s my CV.
 It was boring, so I added some pithy comments…